TypeScript Notes

 --isolatedDeclarations

 - By default, TypeScript allows variable types and function signatures to be inferred from their definitions.
-Those definitions can themselves rely on inferred types (possibly from other modules) which causes declaration generation to take longer than it might.
-When this flag is set, exported variables and functions produce compile errors if their declarations would require non-trivial type inference.
+Those definitions can themselves rely on inferred types (possibly from other modules), which causes declaration generation to take more time.
+When this flag is set, exported variables and functions produce build errors if their declarations would require non-trivial type inference.

 Sources